yoxxa/yoxxa.github.io/content/posts/cs+math.md

 Math is infinitely more challenging, I honestly have no baseline for my knowledge.
 Hence I've decided to start from the beginning with arithmetic.
 I plan to utilise [Khan Academy](https://khanacademy.org) and the [AOPS book series](https://artofproblemsolving.com/) for this early stage.

 Ultimately, I see this entire experience as a journey of growth, and have not set any stringent timelines on finishing books or concepts.
-As always, I shall read texts outside of these domains to expand my perspectives.
+As always, I plan to read texts outside of these domains to expand my perspectives.